kr0lik/yii2-ltree/README.md

 -----
 Required fileds in model: id, name, path.

-Lenght of each part ltree path is 4, for root path = '0001'.
+Lenght of each part ltree path is 4, root path = '0001'.